Liposuction Surgery Cost and Procedure Guide

 Liposuction recovery & results

 The surgeon will likely recommend patients wear a compression garment on the surgical area for at least a few weeks after the surgery.
 This garment helps reduce swelling and may speed up liposuction recovery.
 The area will likely look much slimmer immediately after surgery.
-However, it can take up to 6 months for final results to show as any underlying swelling goes down.
+However, it can take up to six months for final results to show as any underlying swelling goes down and the skin contracts.

 Risks & Complications